-Should I make a Will if I have a child?
-Anya Hoyland looks at an often neglected impact of parenthood.
+Should I make a will if I have a child?
+Taunton wills solicitor, Anya Hoyland, looks at an often neglected impact of parenthood.

 None of us like to think about death, but we don’t know what is around the corner.
 Parenthood brings with in the responsibility to think about our children’s wellbeing in the event that we, their parents, may not always be here to care for them.

 It is a common misconception that your partner, parents or a close relative will automatically have custody of your children if you were to die prematurely.
 Unfortunately, this is not always the case.

 If there isn’t anyone with ‘parental responsibility’ to assume custody, then a Judge can determine who should look after your child.
 This may not be the person you would have wanted to take on this role.
 There is even a risk that your child could be placed into foster care whilst decisions are being made.